 2.2.
-Standards and Interpretations Issued that Came into Effect in the Current Period Pursuant to the Decision on Adoption of the Translations (Continued)
+Standards and Interpretations Issued that Came into Effect in the Previous and Current Periods Pursuant to the Decision on Adoption of the Translations (Continued)

-- Amendments to IAS 1 "Presentation of Financial Statements" Presentation of Items of Other Comprehensive Income (effective for annual periods beginning on or after July 1, 2012); - Amendments to IAS 19 "Employee Benefits" Improvements to the Accounting for Post-Employment Benefits (effective for annual periods beginning on or after January 1, 2013); - Amendments to various standards "Improvements to IFRSs (2009-2011 Cycle)" issued in May 2012, resulting from the annual improvement project of IFRS (IFRS 1, IAS 1, IAS 16, IAS 32, IAS 34) primarily with a view to removing inconsistencies and clarifying wording (amendments are to be applied for annual periods beginning on or after January 1, 2013); and - IFRIC 20 "Stripping Costs in the Production Phase of a Surface Mine" (effective for annual periods beginning on or after January 1, 2013).
+- Amendments to various standards "Improvements to IFRSs (2009-2011 Cycle)" issued in May 2012, resulting from the annual improvement project of IFRS (IFRS 1, IAS 1, IAS 16, IAS 32, IAS 34) primarily with a view to removing inconsistencies and clarifying wording (amendments are to be applied for annual periods beginning on or after January 1, 2013); and - IFRIC 20 "Stripping Costs in the Production Phase of a Surface Mine" (effective for annual periods beginning on or after January 1, 2013).

 2.3.
-Standards and Interpretations in Issue but not yet Translated and Adopted
+Standards and Interpretations Issued in the Previous and Current Periods but not yet Translated and Adopted